mchalapuk/hyper-text-slider/doc/dom-upgrade.md

  * Application of proper [layout class names][layout-classes],
  * Generation of [background][layout-background] and [content][layout-content]
    elements for each slide,
- * Adding default [theme class names][theme-classes] to slideswithout themes specified,
+ * Addition of default [theme class names][theme-classes] to slides without themes specified,
  * Generation of DOM elements for slider [control buttons][layout-controls],
  * Marking slider's and slides' elements as [upgraded][flag-upgraded].